JohnStuartPhil/one-page-project/README.md

 The live link can be found here - https://johnstuartphil.github.io/one-page-project/

+## Forking the Repository
-- To access another repository, the steps are as follows:
+- To Folk a repository, the steps are as follows:

   -Go to the Code tab of the GitHub repository.
-  -Select another repository.
+  -Click on the down arrow of the Folk section
+  -This should create a copy of the repository in yuor own repository

+## Cloning the Repository
 - To make a clone of a repository, the steps are as follows:

   -Go to the Code tab of the GitHub repository.
   -Click on the down arrow of the green code button.
-  -Select a URL.
+  -Select a URL provided and copy it to the clipboard -

 ## Credits